kerathy/Statement/README.md

 The initial interview position is an engineering-related position.
 That changed to a financial-related position in the interview process.
 The interviewer said that was a financial-related position.
 The last few digits of the Zoom meeting ID are 319734.

 3. NTT Data, July 8th, 12:00 a.m.
 PST
-The original interview appointment time is 11:30 a.m.
-PST; the actual interview is delayed by 30 minutes; the meeting ID is 7067688543.
+The initial interview appointment time is 11:30 a.m.
+PST; the actual interview is delayed by 30 minutes; and the meeting ID is 7067688543.

 I say my name during the interviews.